fearneyork/essbee/README.md

 These files will be saved to the `~/Desktop/temp_storyblok_cli` directory at a subdirectory of `<space>_<date-timestamp>`, e.g. `dev_10-05-2024_12-00-00`.

+#### push components

+This will push selected components from the source directory you specify, to the target space you specify (either dev or prod).

+#### pull and push content

+This is a Todo, as it isn't core functionality we care about right now.
+But will be a feature in the future.

 #### clean up temp directory

 This will help you clean up the temp files that are created when pulling components.